PurelyApplied/PurelyApplied.github.io/_posts/2021-09-04-ethics-in-ai.md

 There is very little ethical advancement of the sciences in the presence of injustice.[^injustice]

 In an unjust world, the roles of Deliverer and Destroyer become ambiguous.
-The obvious, low-hanging fruit is our medical system - patents and 100x markup on life-saving drugs.
+The obvious, low-hanging fruit is our broken and exploitative medical system.
+How can medical advancement be a true good when they are patented and priced at a 100x markup?
 Banting et al should have been saviors, but salvation for diabetics comes at a literal price.
-Babbage and Lovelace and Turing and all the rest revolutionized information, bootstrapping the technology that has allowed hate-groups to flourish anew.
+On the tech side, Babbage and Lovelace and Turing and all the rest revolutionized information, bootstrapping the technology that has allowed hate-groups to flourish anew.
-Even Jesus "did not come to bring peace, but a sword."[^sword]

 Suffice it to say: shit's fucked.